 In its report, the AASA said, “… the state of the physical facilities of many schools has never been worse and promises to decline further,” adding that poorly maintained school facilities could essentially erode the quality of education in the schools.

 While custodial services continue to see a decrease in resources, the responsibility of custodial service managers to maintain a clean, healthy and safe facility remains the same.
-Fortunately, in many cases, this is a manageable task, but it requires a reevaluation of procedures, processes and products to ensure maximum efficiency.
+Fortunately, in many cases, school cleaning on a budget is a manageable task, but it requires a reevaluation of procedures, processes and products to ensure maximum efficiency.

 When performing a risk assessment, custodial managers should assign a risk to each area of the facility.
 High risk areas in schools include restrooms, classrooms and locker rooms.
 Low risk areas include hallways, offices and windows.
 Managers then assign the highest priorities and frequencies to the highest risk areas, ensuring restrooms and classroom surfaces are cleaned daily, for example.

 By focusing on risk, custodians can increase their efficiency, keeping highly trafficked areas clean while protecting students and faculty from the risk of making contact with bacteria and illnesses.
-While high risk areas require more frequent cleaning, custodial managers still can find ways to reduce cleaning costs.
+While high risk areas require more frequent cleaning, custodial managers still can find ways to reduce costs for school cleaning.

 Multipurpose cleaners also can be used to effectively clean and disinfect classroom surfaces as well as offices and locker rooms.
 One area that is a direct reflection of the overall cleanliness of a facility and is often noticed by staff, students and parents, is the flooring.
 Keeping up the appearance of floors can sometimes be difficult, time intensive and costly for maintenance professionals, but the truth is that it doesn’t have to be.
 Taking time to focus on the proper floor care for a unique facility can translate into long-term cost savings and deliver a positive experience for those utilizing the facility.